gdsakelaris/Vanilla-Ecommerce/README.md

-# ShirtsInc is an IT231 Class Project for Winter 2020-2021
+# ShirtsInc is a mock Ecommerce website.